 Logan Arrivals: The MIT study proposes an over-the-harbor 33L arrival track that has been reconfigured from what is known as the "JetBlue Light Visual".
 The town of Hull endorsed the JetBlue track to cut down on the number of arriving flights that impact neighborhoods on the Runway 33L approach skirting Hull Bay.
-The Federal Aviation Administration has modified and given approval to a new RNAV that would guide inbound flights from the Atlantic Ocean and over Boston Lighthouse.
+The Federal Aviation Administration modified and approved a new RNAV that would guide inbound flights from the Atlantic Ocean and over Boston Lighthouse.
+This flight path, however, is now on hold and pending further review after safety concerns were raised by the airline industry.